 Table 5 shows the significant differences in the level of labour cost control with regard the individual firms against the control setting (level) of labour cost control as illustrated with the firm ID in its ranking.
 The study reports on the significant difference by comparing the means (Gross, Rottler, & Wallmeier, 2021) or standard deviations (Zach, 2020).
 The findings reported that in the midst of appropriate cost control practices, some firm means are significantly higher whereas other firms also depict mean far below the control setting.
-For instance, the mean is higher for firm ID (9) 1.332 compared to the control setting mean of 0.597, and this is true for all the firms because of huge differences in their means but the Levene's test diagnostics control setting average deviation from the mean of 0.878.
-Considering the control setting standard deviation, firm ID 3, firm ID 4, and firm ID 10 which have the high deviations also report on huge differences across the mean and these differences cut across all listed manufacturing firms in the industry but the Levene's test diagnostics verifies whether or not there is significant difference in the factory cost control for the firms in the manufacturing industry.
-The Levene's test centered at the mean reported a significant p-value of = 0.051 which maintains the null hypothesis.
-However, the study focused on the Levene's test centered at the median with a p-value 0.179 which also maintains the null hypothesis thus concluding that there is no significant difference in the level of cost control (specifically, the factory cost control) of listed manufacturing firms in Ghana.
+For instance, the mean is higher for firm ID (9) 1.332 compared to the control setting mean of 0.597, and this is true for all the firms because of huge differences in their means but the Levene's test diagnostics provides proof for whether or not there is statistically significant difference in the labour cost control for the firms in the manufacturing industry.
+The Levene's test centered at the mean recorded a significant p-value of 0.3845 which support the maintenance of the null hypothesis.
+However, the study considers the Levene's test centered at the median to accurately determines the level of significant difference and that reported on a p-value 0.6949 which accepts/supports the null hypothesis asserting that there is no statistically significant difference in the level of cost control (labour cost) of listed manufacturing firms in Ghana.

-Significant Difference in the Level of Cost Control (Factory Overhead Control) of listed Manufacturing Firms in Ghana
+Table 6 Significant Difference in the Level of Factory Overhead Control